 The City did not undertake any new public policies that would serve as barriers to affordable housing.
 City staff is diligent about reviewing proposed changes to the zoning ordinance and impacts it may have on residential investment.
+In PY2023, the City amended its zoning code to allow higher density mixed use developments as well as the conversion of office buildings into residential units in the hopes to facilitate new housing creation.
 The Building Code is in compliance with the State Building Code.
 The City does not adopt policies or codes that are more restrictive than the State Building Code.
-The City has continually supported Housing Tax Credit (HTC) projects within the community, including the conversion of two manufacturing buildings into family apartments.
+The City has continually supported Housing Tax Credit (HTC) projects within the community, including the conversion of two manufacturing buildings into 62 family apartments.
 City staff has actively encouraged the Wisconsin Housing and Economic Development Authority (WHEDA) to look at other opportunities for HTC investment because the qualified Census tracts and employment centers (such as the City's industrial parks) are not as close connected and the City has limited transit and other transportation options.
 Overall, compared to other communities within Fond du Lac County, the City has the largest percentage of rental units and continues to support multi-family development at all levels.